music-suite/music-suite/README.md

 ### Build and test everything

 ```
-cabal v2-update
+cabal v2-update # TODO necessary?
 cabal --reject-unconstrained-dependencies=all v2-build all
 cabal --reject-unconstrained-dependencies=all v2-test all
 ```

 ### Generate documentation

+First run the "cabal ... build all" command, then:

 ```
 (cd docs && make)
 ```

 The output appears in `docs/build`.
+You can point a HTTP server to this directory.